ccammack/cannon/README.md

 ## Dependencies

 The optional `*deps:` key can be used to make sure the expected file conversion programs are installed and warn the user if not.
-On `cannon --start`, the program will check all of the executables specified in `*deps:*apps:` to make sure they exist and can be run.
+On `cannond start`, the program will check all of the executables specified in `*deps:*apps:` to make sure they exist and can be run.
 If not, Cannon will output the corresponding description specified in `*deps:*desc:` to give the user installation instructions for the missing program.

 ```ps1
 Error finding deps[3].apps[chroma]: exec: "chroma": executable file not found in %PATH%